 Railway station and bus stations

 The railway station is not close to the city centre.
 There are plenty of buses between the station and the centre - see Common destinations and buses going there.
 Buses going into the city centre and buses going further out are grouped in different places at the railway station.
 So click here for maps showing you where the railway station is, plus where the bus stops are at the station.

 The main bus station is close to the city centre.
 It is also too small, so there are bus stops along near-by streets as well - rather a mess!
-Click here for Bus stops in the centre of Cambridge.
-Nearly all buses in Cambridge stop here, so see above for details.
+There is a map in the bus station to help you.
+Nearly all buses in Cambridge stop in the city centre, so see above for details.